TechDufus/TravLang/ocamltest/README.md

 compiler and the standard library that are already tested in a way, namely those used to compile the compiler itself.
-Therefore, these components can be considered more trustworthy than those that have not yet been used and that's why ocamltest relies only on the part of the standard library that has been used to develop the compiler itself.
+Therefore, these components can be considered more trustworthy than those that have not yet been used and that's why travlangtest relies only on the part of the standard library that has been used to develop the compiler itself.

 This excludes for instance the use of the Unix and Str libraries.

 # Initial set-up

-ocamltest needs to know two things:
+travlangtest needs to know two things:

-1. Where the sources of the OCaml compiler to test are located.
-This is determined while OCaml is built.
-The default location can be overridden by defining the `OCAMLSRCDIR` environment variable.
+1. Where the sources of the travlang compiler to test are located.
+This is determined while travlang is built.
+The default location can be overridden by defining the `travlangSRCDIR` environment variable.

 2. Which directory to use to build tests.
-The default value for this is `"ocamltest"` under `Filename.get_temp_dir_name()`.
-This value can be overridden by defining the `OCAMLTESTDIR` environment variable.
+The default value for this is `"travlangtest"` under `Filename.get_temp_dir_name()`.
+This value can be overridden by defining the `travlangTESTDIR` environment variable.

 # Running tests

-(all the commands below are assumed to be run from `OCAMLSRCDIR/testsuite`)
+(all the commands below are assumed to be run from `travlangSRCDIR/testsuite`)

 From here, one can: